martinjc/cmt112/part-1/labs/html-intro-lab.md

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-If we enter the address that Python gives us (`http://0.0.0.0:8000`) in the address bar of the browser, we will see the directory listing for our web server:
+If we enter the local IP address for the machine (`http://127.0.0.1:8000`) in the address bar of the browser, we will see the directory listing for our web server:

 ![Directory listing on server](img/1.2.1/local-server-directory.png)